 There is nothing more personal than a network experience.
 The days of being convinced about the quality of a network, by reading the information available on the website of the telco are over.

 Top Tip : Signing a contract with your telco is a 2 year commitment.
 Telstra’s plans can be $10 – $20 per month more than Optus, Vodafone’s or Virgin Mobile’s.
 Why not pick yourself up a prepaid SIM from the telco you’re considering and see what the network coverage is in your area.
-Most prepaid SIMs can be bought for $2.
+For example, try one of the Cmobile plans we mention above to see if it works for you.
 Spend a month with the telco you’re considering and see if the price premium Telstra charge for their coverage is warranted where you are.

 Telstra Mobile 4G Review